TLS and Quasiparticle Loss in Thin-Film Aluminum CPW Resonators: A Modified Model and Design Implications: Results and Discussion

-We also observed that at the lowest temperatures and photon occupation numbers, our loss data deviated significantly from the standard TLS model, in part motivating the model we present in Section \ref{sec:level3}.
-We observed that our data generally deviated from the standard TLS model around 60 mK or $\rm h f_r/k_bT \sim 3$.
-At these very low temperatures and photon occupation numbers, the standard model predicts total loss increasing before leveling off.
-In our data we observe the total loss continuing to decrease as the temperature and power approach zero.
+We observed that at the lowest temperatures and photon occupation numbers ($T_\mathrm{bath} \leq 60\,\mathrm{mK}$, corresponding to $hf_r/k_BT \gtrsim 3$), loss data deviated significantly from the STM prediction.
+At these conditions the STM predicts TLS loss leveling off, whereas our data show TLS loss continuing to decrease as temperature and power approach zero.

-Some works have suggested that this anomalous loss behavior is the product of TLS response bandwidths decreasing with decreasing temperatures, eventually locking out TLS with relatively long fluctuation timescales \cite{tai2024anomalous}.We explored using this method to model the TLS behavior in our data, but achieved better fitting (with fewer free-parameters) with the model presented in Section \ref{sec:level3}.
-We were able to fit this regime by first assuming that the average photon occupation number has some power and temperature dependence, and by replacing the critical photon number $\rm n_{ph}^c$ from the standard model with a temperature-dependent term (Eq. \ref{eq:Q_TLS_final}).
+Some works have attributed this anomalous behavior to TLS response bandwidths narrowing with decreasing temperature, eventually excluding TLS with long fluctuation timescales~\cite{tai2024anomalous}.
+We explored this approach but achieved better fits with fewer free parameters using the modified model presented in Section~III-B.

-Interestingly, at low enough temperatures (below 200 mK) we observed ranges of intermediate-high photon occupation numbers where $\rm Q_{i,other}^{-1}$ becomes the dominant source of loss (Figure \ref{fig:Qi_vs_power_fig}).
-We found that at low temperatures this regime spans a wide range of powers, but narrows significantly as temperature increases, and disappears completely somewhere between 150 and 200 mK and for all warmer temperatures (as $\rm Q_{i,qp}^{-1}$ overtakes the other loss contributions).
-This suggests that at their intended operation temperature of 100 mK, our resonators are not dominated by TLS or quasiparticle loss when read-out at high enough powers.
-In this regime, TLS and quasiparticle loss each contribute between 2-15\% of the total loss.
-We believe that our wide architecture (width/gap $\rm 10/5$) may be responsible for creating this $\rm Q_{i,other}^{-1}$ dominated regime by allowing us to accommodate higher photon occupation numbers before bifurcation occurs.
-As a result we are able to suppress TLS loss to a greater degree.
+Minimizing resonator volume increases the kinetic inductance fraction and raises responsivity, but reduces the power-handling capability before bifurcation occurs, locking the device out of the regime of optimal TLS suppression.
+We designed our resonators to be antenna-coupled, which imposes fewer surface-area constraints on the detector than other optical coupling schemes and allows more freedom in resonator geometry.
+This enabled us to design for high power-handling by keeping resonators wide and long, while retaining a high kinetic inductance fraction through a very thin film.

+Our wider CPW geometry dilutes the electric-field participation in lossy dielectrics, since CPW fringe fields couple TLS losses in surface oxides and the substrate to the resonator.
+The current density scales with conductor surface area, so our CPW can accommodate higher powers before bifurcation.
+This enabled an enhanced level of TLS suppression: at temperatures below $200\,\mathrm{mK}$ we were able to increase $P_\mathrm{read}$ past the TLS saturation point without bifurcating or entering a quasiparticle-dominated regime.
+Instead, we observe a parameter space where temperature- and power-independent intrinsic loss $Q_{i,\mathrm{other}}^{-1}$ dominates (Fig.~\ref{fig:Qi_vs_power}), while TLS and quasiparticle loss each contribute only $2$--$15\%$ of the total loss.